Manfreds Webseiten

 Gresham's Law: Trivial matters are handled promptly; important matters are never solved.

-Greta' Law of Supply and Demand: The number of trick-or-treaters who come to the door is inversely proportional to the number of treats on hand.
+Greta' Law of Supply and Demand: The number of trick-or-treaters who come to the door is inversely proportional

 Griffin's Law: Statistics are a logical and precise method for saying a half-truth inaccurately.